pkarsy/NonVolatile/README.md

 ### Installation
 Put the directory "nonVolatile" in the Arduino "libraries" location.
 Or you can put the "nonVolatile.h" file in the same location as the .ino file

+### Intended use
+nonVolatile has a very limited purpose.
+To make it easier to store the (usually) very few settings an Arduino project needs.
+It is unsuitable for data logging.
+Generally if there is a need to use a significant percentage of the EEPROM, you have to use another method.

 ### Caveats
 Although nonVolatile variables look and feel just like normal variables,